The unstable formula theorem revisited via algorithms: The Algorithmic Unstable Formula Theorem

 The items in the unstable formula theorem may for present purposes be grouped into four kinds.
 In model theoretic language, there are conditions on counting types, combinatorial conditions on formulas, statements about bounds on rank, and about definability of types (we shall explain the algorithmic analogues in due course).

 We begin with the first group of items concerning conditions on counting types, explain their infinite nature, and the challenge of expressing finite, combinatorial analogues.
+(It also has a place of honor in our own work: we first made the connection of counting types to algorithms in \cite{agnostic} and it is what led us to wonder if an Algorithmic Unstable Formula theorem might exist.)
 In combinatorial language, the Sauer-Shelah-Perles (SSP) lemma asserts that given a class $\mch$ with VC dimension $d < \infty$ and a finite set $\{ x_1, \dots, x_n \} \subseteq X$, the number of intersection patterns $h \cap \{ x_1, \dots, x_n \}$ realized by sets $h \in \mch$ is polynomially bounded by $\binom{n}{\leq d}$.
 It turns out that this useful inequality lacks the expressivity to detect finite Littlestone dimension.
 For example, consider the families

 These are two families of sets of rational numbers with VC dimension one that satisfy the SSP lemma with equality, that is, for every finite $\{ x_1, \dots, x_n \}$ both families realize exactly $\binom{n}{\leq 1} = n+1$ intersection patterns.
 However $\mch_1$ is Littlestone whereas $\mch_2$ is not.